top of page

 It’s similar to pumpkin pie, but with a deeper, earthier sweetness and a smoother texture.
 The roasted sweet potatoes bring natural caramel notes that pair perfectly with cinnamon, nutmeg, and vanilla.

 Serve it warm with whipped cream or cold straight from the fridge — either way, it’s pure comfort in every bite.
+Serve this pie after classic sweet potato casserole for a full Southern meal, or pair it with apple crisp and hummingbird cake for a festive dessert trio.

 Recipe Card